Isetan Shinjuku

 A limited-edition tea box in paulownia wood, finished with vintage foils and mother-of-pearl.

-Paulownia wood was finished with vintage foil and mother-of-pearl shaved to a fraction of a millimeter, thin enough for light to pass through, glowing blue against black lacquer.
+Paulownia wood was finished with vintage foils and mother-of-pearl shaved to a fraction of a millimeter, thin enough for light to pass through, glowing blue against black lacquer.
 What appears small in scale carries the same depth of making as the larger works.

 The craftsmen behind this object are the same hands and minds that shape thé-En’s textile collaborations.
 The knowledge does not belong to one category alone.
-It moves from woven surface to lacquered form, from cloth to vessel, while the rigor remains the same.
+It moves from woven surface to lacquered form, from cloth to vessel, while the standard remains the same.

 What mattered here was not scale, but rigor.
 The box was not conceived as ordinary packaging, but as an object whose value lies in rarity, atmosphere, and occasion.